syncfusion-content/blazor-docs/blazor/visual-studio-integration/template-studio.md

 ### Run application

-You can run the application and see the Syncfusion components you selected.
+You can run the application and see the Syncfusion&reg; components you selected.
 Select a component to see component output.

 ![Blazor Template output page](images/homepage.png)